 Schedule: On-site registration runs from 9-9:45am.
 The rounds are scheduled for 10am, 1:30pm, and 5pm each day.
 The second and third rounds each day can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

 Entry Fee: $40, $30 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated and NWSRS rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
-The OSCF is currently offering discounted regular memberships (no printed magazine) to scholastic players here.
+The OSCF is currently offering discounted regular memberships (no printed magazine) for any player under age 21 at the time of redemption here.